 There are up to 12 speed controls, depending on which mixer you get, and a variety of attachments to bump up the versatility of the unit.
 Certain models, including the Handy Mix Scraper, also come with Beater iQ technology to recognise which attachment you’re using and automatically adjust the speed accordingly.

 Breville maintained four stars across most areas, such as performance and value for money, before ending on three stars for overall satisfaction.

 Aside from the brands mentioned, there are plenty of others you may like to consider that may not have received the minimum sample size to be included in our ratings but are just as prominent in the market:

 With many kitchen appliance brands now offering a variety of models and mixer types, consumers are spoilt for choice when it comes to whipping up a storm in the kitchen.
 Mixers are generally split into two different categories – hand mixers and stand mixers.
-Hand mixers, as the name suggests, are hand-held models commonly used for smaller quantities, or for whisking eggs and whipping cream.

 When it comes to finding out what drives customer satisfaction after purchasing a mixer, our research revealed the following factors as most important: